IBM-OSS-Support/DataSynchronization/README.md

 # What's new in datasynchronization-2.3.6.1

-* **SQL-Based Task Creation**: Support for creating IBM Data Synchronization tasks using SQL, in addition to the existing HOCON format.
+* **SQL-Based Task Creation**: Support for creating DataSynchronization tasks using SQL, in addition to the existing HOCON format.
-* **Kafka as Virtual Table**: Kafka topics can be managed as virtual tables, enabling real-time data processing and flexible transformations within the IBM Data Synchronization interface.
+* **Kafka as Virtual Table**: Kafka topics can be managed as virtual tables, enabling real-time data processing and flexible transformations within the DataSynchronization interface.
 * **Full SQL Transformation Support**: Improved support for SQL transformations to address integration job issues, with a structured graphical interface for managing data pipelines.
 * **WatsonX.data Integration**: Enhanced ETL capabilities and real-time data transformation to integrate with WatsonX.data for streamlined data management and analytics.
 * **Hazelcast Cluster and Database Connectivity Dashboard**: New dashboard to monitor Hazelcast cluster health and database connectivity, tracking key metrics like active nodes, connection counts, and system load.
 * **User-Defined Parameter Functions and New Connectors**: Added support for user-defined parameter functions and multiple connectors (e.g., Presto, Db2, Trino Sink), along with updates to SQL transform functionality and Zeta Engine.

+For more details refer to the [Announcement Blog](https://ibm.ent.box.com/notes/1654272849437)

 ## How to Compile